SL vs LT Tires: What You Need to Know Before Airing Down

 The difference isn't the vehicle.
 It's not the driver.
 It's not even the tread pattern.

-It's three letters on the sidewall that most people have never bothered to read.
+It's two letters on the sidewall that most people have never bothered to read.

 SL (Standard Load) and LT (Light Truck) tires are built for fundamentally different jobs.
 And when you start airing down -- when you're asking your sidewalls to flex and support thousands of pounds at reduced pressure -- that difference stops being academic and starts being the thing between you and a bad day on the trail.